-- concerning the scope and content of an environmental review of the scheme; and - assess under this Division changes in reservation (ii) and zoning proposed by the scheme;

-- is by its nature incapable of being made environmentally (c) acceptable, so inform in writing the responsible authority and the Minister within 28 days after that referral. - (2) On being informed under subsection (1)(c), the Minister may - under section 48E direct the Authority to assess the relevant scheme; or - (b) with the agreement of the responsible Minister, advise - - (i) the Authority; and - (ii) the responsible authority, - [(iii) deleted]

-that the responsible authority cannot be informed under subsection (1)(a) and that a statement cannot be delivered and published under section 48F(2).
+60 days after that referral any instructions issued by the Authority under section 48C(1)(a)concerning the scope and content of an environmental review of the scheme; and (ii) assess under this Division changes in reservation and zoning proposed by the scheme; or is by its nature incapable of being made environmentally (c) acceptable, so inform in writing the responsible authority and the Minister within 28 days after that referral.
+On being informed under subsection (1)(c), the Minister may under section 48E direct the Authority to assess the (a) relevant scheme; or (b) with the agreement of the responsible Minister, advise - that the responsible authority cannot be informed under subsection (1)(a) and that a statement cannot be delivered and published under section 48F(2).